Gus Fring

-Gustavo Fring (/es/) is a fictional character portrayed by Giancarlo Esposito in the Breaking Bad crime drama franchise.
-He serves as one of the main antagonists in the original series, and is also a major character in its spinoff Better Call Saul.
-He is a Chilean-American businessman and major narcotics distributor in the Southwestern United States who uses several legitimate businesses, including a chain of successful fast food restaurants called Los Pollos Hermanos (The Chicken Brothers) and an industrial laundry facility called Lavandería Brillante (Bright Laundry), as fronts used to launder money for a vast drug operation.
+Gustavo “Gus” Fring (/es/) is a fictional character portrayed by Giancarlo Esposito in the Breaking Bad crime drama franchise, serving as the main antagonist in the original series and a major character in its spinoff Better Call Saul.

-Though Gus outwardly works with a Mexican cartel to distribute cocaine, he secretly plots revenge against its members over the death of his business associate and romantic partner Maximino "Max" Arciniega at the hands of his sworn archenemy Hector Salamanca, the patriarch of the cartel-backed drug trade in the Southwest.
-To become independent of the cartel, he constructs a secret lab under his industrial laundry to manufacture methamphetamine.
+Outwardly, Gus is a respectable Chilean-American businessman who operates a successful fast food chain, Los Pollos Hermanos (earning him the nickname El Pollero, "the Chicken Man").
+In reality, however, his legitimate businesses are fronts for a vast drug operation, which he runs in conjunction with a Mexican cartel.
+Gus secretly resents the cartel for killing his business partner and lover, Max Arciniega, and is constantly planning his revenge against them.
+Part of his plan involves building his own methamphetamine lab north of the border, which he hires Walter White to run.

-Gus was created as a character to replace that of Tuco Salamanca (played by departing actor Raymond Cruz) during the second season of Breaking Bad.
-Gus, as a stoic businessman, was created to be opposite to the chaotic Tuco and act as a foil to protagonist Walter White.
-The character has received high acclaim, with critics hailing Gus as one of the best villains in television; as such, Esposito's performance in the role has earned him several nominations and awards.
+Gus was created to replace the character of Tuco Salamanca (played by departing actor Raymond Cruz) during the second season of Breaking Bad.
+As a serious businessman, he was intended to contrast with the chaotic Tuco and act as a foil to protagonist Walter White.
+The character has received high acclaim, with critics hailing Gus as one of the best villains on television.
+Esposito's performance in the role has earned him several nominations and awards.